 The main governmental authority responsible for youth health and well-being is the Ministry of Health.
-There are also many public actors involved in the creation of public policies, advisory bodies, agencies and other governmental bodies with their appropriate roles: The Croatian Health Insurance Fund, The Croatian Institute of Public Health, Regional Public Health Institutes, The Ministry of Science and Education,The Ministry of Tourism, The Central State Office for Sport.
+There are also many public actors involved in the creation of public policies, advisory bodies, agencies and other governmental bodies with their appropriate roles: The Croatian Health Insurance Fund, The Croatian Institute of Public Health, Regional Public Health Institutes, The Ministry of Science and Education,The Ministry of Tourism and Sport.

-Although not only related to youth, the Ministry of Health has launched a public health project entitled “Healthy Living”, which encompasses these priority fields:
+Although not only related to youth, the Ministry of Health has launched in 2018 a public health project entitled “Healthy Living”, which encompasses these priority fields:

 - healthy nutrition